HiFiCompass

 Unexpectedly, the 5th harmonic peak at 1 kHz was almost unaffected by any of the circuits.
 This means that the mechanism of its occurrence is not related to the resonant amplification of voice coil current harmonics, but has some other nature.

 The rise of the 5th harmonic for a circuit with a crossover is illusory and is related to the form of data representation.
 The curve actually shows not the level of the harmonic itself, but its relation to the signal.
 Since the level of the harmonic itself is very low and drowns in the noise background of the measurement system, while the signal is heavily attenuated in the filter stop band, the harmonic/signal ratio shows a monotonic increase.
-Always keep this in mind when analyzing the values of relative level of harmonic distortionsmiley.
+Always keep this in mind when analyzing the values of relative level of harmonic distortion.

 So, to summarize.
 The M142A-6 driver exhibited resonance gain of only the third harmonic for a signal frequency of 1.83 kHz.
 Both circuitry methods for eliminating this phenomenon turned out to be equally effective.
 Measurements with the crossover clearly demonstrated how harmonic distortion in the stop band is reduced in real-world applications.